tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 Each time a verification is started we invalidate the UI, making sure all fields are reset, in order to cater for subsequent verification attempts:

-**TODO: We should probably disable the button and text area here at the least and re-enable upon completion**

 ```kotlin
     /** Called when the user taps the verify button */
     private fun initVerification() {